ni/measurement-plugin-python/packages/service/README.md

 For detailed info on managing projects with a virtual environment, refer to the [official documentation](https://docs.python.org/3/tutorial/venv.html).

-### Create and Manage Python Measurement by directly installing `ni-measurement-plugin-sdk-service` as a system-level package
+### Create and Manage Python Measurement by directly installing `ni-measurement-plugin-sdk` as a system-level package

-Measurement developers can also install `ni-measurement-plugin-sdk-service` as a system package if necessary.
+Measurement developers can also install `ni-measurement-plugin-sdk` as a system package if necessary.

-1. Install the `ni-measurement-plugin-sdk-service` package from the command prompt
+1. Install the `ni-measurement-plugin-sdk` package from the command prompt

     ``` cmd
-    pip install ni-measurement-plugin-sdk-service
+    pip install ni-measurement-plugin-sdk
     ```

 2. Create measurement modules as described in ["Developing a minimal Python measurement"](#developing-a-minimal-python-measurement)